12/06 at Noon

 Modern Israel Studies Chair Dr. Rhona Seidelman's 11/9 Op-Ed in The Oklahoman:

 Amid Shouting, Angry Masses, It Is Easy for Complex Human Stories to Be Drowned Out

 TBI Panel with Drs.
 Seidelman, Cohen & Levenson:

 Professor Emeritus Norman (Noam) Stillman on the ideology of Hamas:

 Professor Emeritus Norman (Noam) Stillman on the history of antisemitism in the Arab world:

 Welcome to the Schusterman Center for Judaic and Israel Studies

 Judaic Studies explores the history and culture of the Jewish people over a period of four millennia in the Land of Israel and in the Diaspora (Dispersion) through the tools of the humanities and the social sciences.
-The field began as an academic discipline in Europe during the nineteenth century and developed within universities and research centers the world over during the twentieth and twenty-first.
+The field began as an academic discipline in Europe during the nineteenth century and developed within universities and research centers the world over during the twentieth and twenty-first centuries.
 Israel Studies is a much more recent field dedicated to interpreting the culture, politics and society of the modern State of Israel.